Georgy-Losenkov/elksoft-converters/README.md

 prohibited value for your conversion operator you have to mark your operator using `RejectsNullAttribute`.

 ## Notes
-- Method `ToString()` is assumed as conversion operator only for primitive types since they reverse operation as well.
+- Method `ToString()` is assumed as conversion operator only for primitive types since they define reverse operation (`Parse`).
-- Library uses reflection to construct converter, but created converters do not use reflection except `Object → TOut` converter that uses reflection to construct inner converters `TIn → TOut`.
+- Library uses reflection to construct converter, but created converters do not use reflection except for `Object → TOut` converter that uses reflection to construct inner converters `TIn → TOut` on demand.
 - Library does not use boxing/unboxing inside converters except special cases like
   - `Object → struct → TOut`
   - `struct → Object`